Akarsh-TS/sqlite-shift/README.md

 ### 1. Create a configuration file
 SQLite-Shift utilizes a configuration file to manage settings such as database connection details and migration paths.
 To create a configuration file:
-1. Create a new file named `migrations.ini` in your project directory.
+1. Create a new `.ini` configuration file in your project directory, below is a sample configuration.
-2. Add the following configuration options:
    ```
     [test_db] # Database name
-    db_path = /path/to/database.db # Database path
+    db_path = /path/to/test_db.sql # Database path
-    migrations_path = /path/to/migrations # The directory path where migration files are to be stored for this database.
+    migrations_path = /path/to/schema_migrations # The directory path where migration files are to be stored for this database.
    ```
+   Refer to [Configuration Structure](#configuration-structure) on how to implement a migration file.
  3. Generate a Migration
     Use the create_migration command from the SQLite-Shift CLI
     ```